americanexpress/unify-flowret/readme.md

     * caseId
     * processVariables
     * execPathName - this will be set to "." denoting the starting root execution path
+    * stepName - where process had pended
+    * compName - the name of the component corresponding to the step

 * ON_PROCESS_COMPLETE
     * journeyName